magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_our-real-home.md

 wealthy and the suffering of being poor – it’s all nothing but suffering.

-When you’ve contemplated things in this way you’ll see , impermanence, and unsatisfactoriness.
+When you’ve contemplated things in this way you’ll see *aniccaṃ*, impermanence, and *dukkhaṃ,* unsatisfactoriness.
 Why are things impermanent and unsatisfactory?
-Because they are not-self.
+Because they are *anattā,* not-self.

 Both your body that is lying sick and in pain, and the mind that is aware of its sickness and pain, are called dhamma.
-That which is formless, the thoughts, feelings and perceptions, is called That which is racked with aches and pains is called The material is dhamma and the immaterial is dhamma.
+That which is formless, the thoughts, feelings and perceptions, is called *nāmadhamma.* That which is racked with aches and pains is called *rūpadhamma.* The material is dhamma and the immaterial is dhamma.
 So we live with dhamma, in dhamma, and we are dhamma.
 In truth there is no self to be found, there are only dhammas continually arising and passing away as is their nature.
 Every single moment we’re undergoing birth and death.
 This is the way things are.

 When we think of the Lord Buddha, how truly he spoke, we feel how worthy he is of reverence and respect.
 Whenever we see the truth of something